JustinGoheen/python-template/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License. -->

-This repo is opinionated boilerplate for creating a [Lightning AI](https://lightning.ai) component.
-See Lightning's [component gallery](https://lightning.ai/components) for examples.
+This repo is opinionated boilerplate for creating a Python package or [Lightning AI](https://lightning.ai) Apps [component](https://lightning.ai/components).

 To get started, copy the repo from the template then clone the repo to your local machine.